jinghua000/my-async-store/docs/API_DOCUMENTATION.md

 All methods bellow export from the package.

-And internal implementation based on [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map), so they are similar to the API of `Map.prototype`
+And internal implementation based on [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map), so they are similar to the API of `Map.prototype`.

 - [set](#set)
 - [get](#get)